josejhkim/tp/docs/UserGuide.md

   `setWedding n/John & Jane Wedding`
 - Always match spacing exactly when setting or referring to a wedding — "John&JaneWedding" is not the same as "John & Jane Wedding".
-- Once a wedding is set, any added persons, tables, or edits will apply to that active wedding.
+- Once a wedding is set, any added guests, tables, or edits will apply to that active wedding.
 </box>

 ### Setting a Wedding : `setWedding`

-Sets a specific wedding as the active wedding, enabling modifications such as adding a person to a wedding and assigning a person to a wedding's table.
+Sets a specific wedding as the active wedding, enabling modifications such as adding a guest to a wedding and assigning a guest to a wedding's table.

 **Format:** `setWedding n/WEDDINGNAME`

 - Sets the active wedding context to the wedding with the provided **`WEDDINGNAME`**.
 - Activates a previously created wedding identified by WEDDINGNAME.
-- Once set, all person and table operations will apply to this active wedding.
+- Once set, all guest and table operations will apply to this active wedding.
 - The WEDDINGNAME must match the name used during createWedding, with correct spacing.
 - Note: The active wedding setting is not preserved between application sessions.
 You will need to use `setWedding` again after restarting the application.